Yaglom Limit via Holley Inequality: The birth-and-death chain

 \section{The birth-and-death chain}

 In this section we consider $\S=\N$ with the usual order and birth-and-death processes.
 The transition matrix $\Q$ is defined by:

 In this case there exist a qsd if the absorption time of the chain starting from a fixed state has an exponential moment; see for instance van Doorn and Schrijner~\cite[Corollary~4.1]{MR1359177}, Ferrari, Martínez and Picco~\cite[Theorem~6.1]{MR1188953} and Ferrari, Kesten, Martínez and Picco~\cite{MR1334159}.
-Under these conditions, Cavender~\cite{cavender} shows that there is a critical value $\gamma>0$ such that there is a one-parameter family of qsd $\{\nu:\nu(1)\in(0,\gamma]\}$ indexed by $\nu(1)$.
+Under these conditions, Cavender~\cite{cavender} shows that there is a critical value $\gamma>0$ such that there is a one-parameter family of qsd's $\{\nu:\nu(1)\in(0,\gamma]\}$ indexed by $\nu(1)$.
 Cavender fixes $\nu(1)\le \gamma$ and computes explicitly the other values using the equation~(\ref{b11}) and the nearest-neighbor structure (this procedure does not yield a probability if $\nu(1)>\gamma$).
-Cavender also shows that any pair of qsd $\nu$, $\nu'$ satisfy a monotone likelihood ratio: $\nu(1)>\nu'(1)$ implies $\frac{\nu(1)}{\nu'(1)}< \frac{\nu(2)}{\nu'(2)}\le \frac{\nu(3)}{\nu'(3)}\le \dots$, which in turn implies the domination $\nu\prec\nu'$.
+Cavender also shows that any pair of qsd's $\nu$, $\nu'$ satisfy a monotone likelihood ratio: $\nu'(1)>\nu(1)$ implies $\frac{\nu(1)}{\nu'(1)}< \frac{\nu(2)}{\nu'(2)}\le \frac{\nu(3)}{\nu'(3)}\le \dots$, which in turn implies the domination $\nu'\prec\nu$.

 Van Doorn and Schrijner~\cite{vandoorn-schrijner-ratio} use the Karlin and McGregor polynomial representation of the chain to give a sufficient condition for the Yaglom limit to converge to an explicit limit.
-Ferrari, Martínez and Picco~\cite{ferrari-martinez-picco-dynamical} describe the domain of attraction of qsd and show in particular that the Yaglom limit of $\delta_x$ converges to the minimal qsd, for any initial state~$x$.
+Ferrari, Martínez and Picco~\cite{ferrari-martinez-picco-dynamical} describe the domain of attraction of qsd's and show in particular that the Yaglom limit of $\delta_x$ converges to the minimal qsd, for any initial state~$x$.
+Daley~\cite{MR0246374} and Iglehart~\cite{MR0368168} showed the Yaglom limit for random walks with negative drift and and finite variance, respectively for discrete and continuous space.

+In the sequel we develop Theorem~\ref{t1}'s conditions and make them explicit for the case of birth-and-death chains.
+Corollary~\ref{corrwd3} is about space-homogeneous discrete-time random walks with delay.

+Item~(iv) of Corollary~\ref{corseneta} gives the Yaglom limit for continuous-time walks.
+It was originally proven by Seneta~\cite{seneta} using direct computation.
+Our proof uses monotonicity of the trajectories instead.

+Corollary~\ref{c10}, presented in the next section, gives the Yaglom limit for the discrete-time periodic chain.
+It provides an alternative proof to that of Seneta and Vere-Jones~\cite{seneta-verejones}.

 \paragraph{The conditions of Theorem~\ref{t1}}